cristianprofile/jdk21_test_features/README.md

     Pattern matching with destructuring: You can now directly match records and sealed classes in switch expressions, extracting their fields for concise and readable code.

+  Now the compiler making sure that the switch expression covers all possible values ? so that you can avoid surprises at runtime.
+Plus, you don?t need to use a default branch ?just in case?, since once it compiles, you know that all the cases are covered.
+(Enums Or Sealed classes)

 * **Sealed classes**:

     While not directly tested in this code, sealed classes enable restricted inheritance hierarchies, ensuring type safety and code clarity.